-Only stockholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-At the close of business on the Record Date, there were 54,787,709 shares of common stock issued and outstanding and entitled to vote.
+Only stockholders of record at the close of business on April 26, 2022, or the Record Date, will be entitled to vote at the Annual Meeting.
+At the close of business on the Record Date, there were shares of common stock issued and outstanding and entitled to vote.